EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

         client.connect()  # connect in sync
     ```

-3. Use the `connect()` function to connect the Smart Battery to EnOS Cloud.
-Example:
+4. Use the `connect()` function to connect the smart battery device to EnOS Cloud:

     ```python
     def on_connect():